 The final step in the process of patio roof installation is the easiest by far.
 Yet it still remains the most critical step to ensure that patio roofing is fully protected from inclement weather conditions and outside moisture corruption.

 With the help of several skilled friends, this DIY project can be completed within the course of a day.
 The cost for additional waterproofing materials may add up to $1000 onto a DIY job.
+See the average cost of building a patio roof here.

 Once a patio roof has been waterproofed, the hard work isn’t done just yet.
 A patio roof will be finished in its entirety once roof tiles or shingles are added to the top of the roof structure.
 This extra touch will provide further reinforcement to support the integrity of the patio roof and will also attractively match a house’s existing roofing materials.